Data Structure Registers

 const dsr5 = @get_dsr(dsr_fifo_src1, dsr3);

-Create a unique XDSR identifier value.
-This value will uniquely identify a physical XDSR.
+Create an XDSR identifier value.
+This value will identify a physical XDSR.

 @get_xdsr(xdsr_id);